JetBrains/kotlin-web-site/docs/topics/exceptions.md

 throw Exception()
 ```

-We recommend including some additional information, such as a custom message and an original cause.
+We recommend including some additional information, such as a custom message and an original cause, to keep track of the original source of the problem.

 ```kotlin
 throw Exception("This is my error message.", cause)